google/arolla/arolla/array/README.md

 }
 ```

-But it is in the sparse form rather than in the const form because it is not a
+But it is in the sparse form rather than in the const form - it is not a
 canonical const representation.

 ## Creating Array